kinecosystem/kin-ios/KinBase/README.md

 ## Overview
 KinBase contains two main components that are to be instantiated and used by the developer:
-- a `KinEnvironment` instance to describe the network (test or production), and provide some external dependencies
+- a `KinEnvironment` instance to describe the network (test or production) and provide some external dependencies
-- a `KinAccountContext` instance to access functionality of a Kin account on the Kin Blockchain and also provides local storage for your private key, and data cache for account and payment history data.
+- a `KinAccountContext` instance to access functionality of a Kin account on the Kin Blockchain and also to provide local storage for your private key and data cache for account and payment history data
 Below you'll find a general overview on how to make use of KinBase, but also consider diving into the specific documentation [found here](https://kinecosystem.github.io/kin-ios/docs) for more details.